How To Win Back Your Time With The Right Virtual Assistant

 Yanique: I think it’s quite fascinating that your business was formed out of our last major financial crisis.
 So maybe tell us a little bit about that journey and how your journey of prior to your business got you to where you were and how you’ve been doing over the last 15 years and how this crisis that we’re currently in or we’re being propelled into is impacting your business.
 And just a little bit about who you are.

-Daniel shared that what he loves is the story is not over complicated.
-He’s an entrepreneur, he was building a business and at the time, 2001 to 2006, they’re really building an amazing business because the market was hot, they were in the expansion stage.
+Daniel shared that what he loves is the story is not overcomplicated.
+He’s an entrepreneur, he was building a business and at the time, from 2001 to 2006, they were really building an amazing business because the market was hot, and they were in the expansion stage.
 And as an entrepreneur, he thought he was doing really well.
 He was very proud of himself, he was young, and he was in his 20s.

 And he, like many entrepreneurs, hadn’t held a good job for a long time and so he built this business.
 And then the 2007 crash happened and at that time, he had three offices, lots of salespeople, lots of administrative staff.
 And literally in one quarter, they had 90% of their revenue go away.
 And at that moment, he’s scratching his head and he’s like, “Maybe I should go get a job.
 Maybe this isn’t working for me.”

 And that was a momentary thought that came in and then went and he said, “No, I’m going to stick this out.”
 So, they stuck this out.
 They found new customers, new clients, at that time the market massively shifted and if you can remember that it was his first time ever being really impacted, much like many businesses today are being impacted.